roberthaugen/gatsby-and-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Great websites that is the greatest
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Get you some of that web
-subheading: Support sustainable farming while enjoying a cup
+subheading: you are now reading the internet
 mainpitch:
   title: Why Kaldi
   description: >